 June 08, 2023

-I recently visited a river not far from where I live in Portland, Maine.
+(This blog post was mostly added so that I could ensure that the blog was set up correctly, it is by no means the best writing in the world) I recently visited a river not far from where I live in Portland, Maine.
 We've had some rain recently, so before my trip I checked the USGS' site to see how high the river gauge was - while high, it wasn't crazy and I still decided to visit.
 On arrival, it was clear that I should have stayed at home if I was planning on doing any fishing.
 While the river wasn't too high, the river was flowing extremely fast.
 I pulled up the USGS' site again on my phone and confirmed that, if I had looked, I would have been able to see that I wasn't going to be doing any wading.

 That said, it was a new spot for me, so I took the opportunity to hike up and down a mile or so of the river.
 Even though I was no longer there to fish, the river and surrounding environment was absolutely gorgeous.
 I met and chatted with a few other hikers and enjoyed nature.
 I only wish that I had brought my dog.